 Anywhere!
-Given the range of knowledge and skills that you will develop, a GCSE in Geography will enhance your enjoyment of the world and your ability to understand and explain it.
+Given the wide range of knowledge and skills that you will develop, a GCSE in Geography will support you in future educational and career decisions.
+In this ever changing world, it is vital to be a knowledgeable and concerned 'global citizen'.

-Miss J A Gill Head of Geography JGill@woodbridgeschool.org.uk
+Miss J A Gill

+Head of Geography jgill@woodbridgeschool.org.uk